Chickasaw Plum

 Wildlife Importance

-Thickets of Chicksaw plum provide habitats and nesting sites for numerous birds such as bobwhites, brown thrashers, gray catbirds, loggerhead shrike and painted buntings 5.
+Thickets of Chickasaw plum provide habitats and nesting sites for numerous birds such as bobwhites, brown thrashers, gray catbirds, loggerhead shrike and painted buntings 5.
 In addition birds consume the fruits ¹.
 The plant is host for several species of butterfly including the Coral Hairstreak and Eastern River Swallowtail ¹.

 Economic Importance